saifeemustafaq/mentorship/cohort_2/nachiketshinde2001@outlook.com/Nachiket_Shinde_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

   that why the we need different server in different region it needs high bandwidth Speed it need cool area for the server

+### Serverless Computing

+ Serverless computing is invented by  Austen Collins

+serverless computing is a cloud computing execution model in which the cloud provider runs the server Serverless computing get the runs the application and our peogram without any specific server it hosted by one big server
+In that many types of application can run on one server with using different functions In that server we get many applications can work on that one server